 Bio:

 Josiah received a B.S. in computer science and B.A. in music from Hope College (Holland, MI), M.S in information assurance from Iowa State University, and Ph.D. in computer science from the University of Maryland, Baltimore County.
 His doctoral research explored new technical and legal mechanisms to support digital forensics for cloud computing environments.
-Dr. Dykstra is an organizer for the Digital Forensics Research Workshop (DFRWS).
-He is a Fellow of the American Academy of Forensic Sciences (AAFS), member of the American Association for the Advancement of Science (AAAS), and member of the Human Factors and Ergonomics Society (HFES).
+Dr. Dykstra is a Fellow of the American Academy of Forensic Sciences (AAFS), member of the American Association for the Advancement of Science (AAAS), and member of the Human Factors and Ergonomics Society (HFES).

-Dr. Dykstra's book, Essential Cybersecurity Science, is a guide for practitioners and discusses key considerations for conducting scientific experiments in cybersecurity, including domain-specific insights including digital forensics and malware analysis.
+Dr. Dykstra is the author of the book Essential Cybersecurity Science (2016), a guide for practitioners and discusses key considerations for conducting scientific experiments in cybersecurity, including domain-specific insights including digital forensics and malware analysis.
+He is also co-author of the book Cybersecurity Myths and Misconceptions (2023).
 An experienced presenter and lecturer, he has spoken at major security events including Black Hat USA and RSA Conference.

 Available Lectures